 Ms. Sasikala Varadachari, independent director has submitted a declaration of independence, as required pursuant to section 149(7) of the Act, stating that she meets the criteria of independence as provided in section 149(6) of the Act.
-In the opinion of the Board, Ms. Sasikala fulfills the conditions specified in the Act and the rules made there under for appointment as ID including the integrity, expertise and experience and confirm that she is independent of the management.
-Further, Ms. Sasikala has also registered her name with the data bank of ID and will be appearing for the online proficiency self-assessment test as per the timeline notified by the Ministry of Corporate Affairs (MCA).
+In the opinion of the Board, Ms. Sasikala fulfills the conditions specified in the Act and the rules made there under for appointment as ID including the integrity, expertise and experience and confirms that she is independent of the management.
+Further, Ms. Sasikala has also registered her name with the data bank of ID and has completed the online proficiency self-assessment test.